 Comfort Food Revamp: Mashed Sweet Potatoes

-Along with swapping white potatoes with nutrient-rich sweet potatoes, this recipe uses turmeric and garlic for added health benefits.
+Along with swapping white potatoes with nutrient-rich sweet potatoes, this recipe boasts turmeric and garlic for added health benefits (and flavor!)
 Turmeric is loaded with anti-inflammatory and antioxidant compounds, while the compounds in garlic promote heart health and immune system support.

-Olive oil adds essential healthy fat to the recipe and make the vitamin A in sweet potatoes more easily absorbed.
-Finally, vegetable broth adds a rich and savory flavor, but could easily be swapped with organic bone broth, unsweetened almond or cashew milk, or chicken stock instead.
+Olive oil adds essential healthy fats to the recipe, which makes the vitamin A in sweet potatoes more easily absorbed.
+Vegetable broth adds a rich and savory flavor, but it could easily be swapped with organic bone broth, unsweetened almond or cashew milk, or chicken stock instead.